oakleighw/CVATHelpers/README.md

 This Repo contains files which
 1) Sorts frames such that only the annotated remain (in a new folder)
 2) Creates an updated JSON COCO file
+3) Organises and filters annotations; pooling them into one folder and file

 These tools work with frames created in .PNG format
 # Tools